Yandex Cloud

 • Delete the resources you created

-In Yandex Cloud, you can deploy a virtual Mikrotik Cloud Hosted Router from a ready-made VM image.
-To install Mikrotik Cloud Hosted Router and check its operability:
+In Yandex Cloud, you can deploy a virtual Mikrotik Cloud Hosted Router on a ready-made VM image.
+To install the Mikrotik Cloud Hosted Router and check how it runs:

-2. Create a VM with Mikrotik Cloud Hosted Router.
+2. Create a VM with the Mikrotik Cloud Hosted Router.

 3. Log in to your VM and change your password.